supercrafter333/theWarn/README.md

 bypass-permission: ``thewarn.cmd``

+### TODOs
+- configurate ban time after the 3rd warn

+### WIP (work-in-progress)
+There's not anything work in progress!

 ### License
-This Plugin is licensed with the [GNU General Public License](/LICENSE)!
+This plugin is licensed with the [GNU General Public License](/LICENSE)!
 Plugin by supercrafter333!

-**I hope that you have fun with this plugin!**
+I hope that you have fun with this plugin!